PX4/PX4-user_guide/en/peripherals/remote_id.md

 | 3 (blk) | RX (IN)  |      |
 | 4 (blk) | GND      | 0    |

-Note that Cube ID does not support firmware updates in PX4 (only Ardupilot).
+#### Cube ID Firmware

+The Cube ID uses proprietary firmware (not [ArduRemoteID](https://github.com/ArduPilot/ArduRemoteID) like some other remote id beacons).
-The Cube ID firmware is not compatible with ArduRemoteID and does not currently set `OPEN_DRONE_ID_ARM_STATUS` flags if an Open Drone ID message error is detected.
+This firmware does not currently set `OPEN_DRONE_ID_ARM_STATUS` flags if an Open Drone ID message error is detected.

+For firmware update instructions see [Cube ID > Updating](https://docs.cubepilot.org/user-guides/cube-id/cube-id#updating).

 ### BlueMark Db201/Db202mav